-NIAM is a unique and inclusive institution, a living museum located in the heart of Chicago’s Indian American commercial district at the Indo-American Center on 6328 N. California Avenue (1/2 block south of Devon Avenue).
-NIAM developed organically as the community matured and became increasingly aware of the need for information about its past, of the steady loss of its pioneers and first voices who are the original sources of its history, and of the growing need for cross cultural understanding.
+The National Indo American Museum (NIAM) was established in 2008 as a 501(c)3 originally as the Indo-American Heritage Museum.
+The museum was established as a living museum in the heart of Chicago’s Indian American commercial district.
+The organization developed organically as the community became increasingly aware of the need for information about its past, the steady loss of its pioneers and first voices who are the original sources of its history and the growing need for cross cultural understanding.

 - Hundreds of first- voice presentations to school and university students

 - Credit workshops for teachers including a Fulbright-funded six-week study tour in India

 - Educational seminars for tour groups and corporations

 - Neighborhood tours, food tours and tours of Indian American places of worship

 - Publication of a pictorial history, Asian Indians of Chicago (Arcadia Publishing, 2003)

 - Induction into our Hall of Fame honoring the achievements of outstanding Indian Americans